 If you’re looking for a super easy trail with spectacular views, Cook’s Meadow has you covered.
 You’ll have spectacular vantage points of Half Dome, Glacier Point, and Yosemite Falls, all from a flat walk through beautiful Cook’s Meadow.
 The whole trail is also accessible (though it may be snowy in the winter) and is a great family friendly activity in Yosemite.

-Hiking with Kids in Yosemite Outside the Yosemite Valley
+Yosemite Hikes with Kids Outside Yosemite Valley

 Distance: some info says 4.6 miles, some says 5.5 miles.
 We clocked in at around 5.3.

 Elevation Gain: 954 ft

 Hetch Hetchy, in a way, feels like a mini Yosemite Valley, and also gives a pretty clear picture of what the Valley would’ve been like had it been allowed to be dammed, as well.
 This hike doesn’t have a ton of shade, so I recommend trying to start early and taking plenty of water (or go in February, like we did).